Before you start your search you should choose between the different PhD models:

 It is also helpful to attend academic conferences in your own subject area.
 There you will be able to exchange information and make contacts – and perhaps even find a future PhD supervisor.

 Structured PhD programmes in Germany are frequently very similar to the PhD programmes in English-speaking countries, in which a team of supervisors look after a group of doctoral students.
-Around 10,000 international doctoral students – roughly one in four – do their PhDs in structured programmes.
-As a rule, it is possible to complete a doctorate in three to five years.
+Around 12,000 doctoral students from abroad – roughly one in four – do their PhDs in structured programmes.
+As a rule, it is possible to complete a doctorate in four to five years.

 www.daad.de/international-programmes